cypress-io/cypress-documentation/source/guides/continuous-integration/gitlab.md

 Before diving into an example of a parallelization setup, it is important to understand the two different types of jobs that we will declare:

-- **Install Job**: A job that installs and caches dependencies that will used by subsequent jobs later in the GitLab CI workflow.
+- **Install Job**: A job that installs and caches dependencies that will be used by subsequent jobs later in the GitLab CI workflow.
 - **Worker Job**: A job that handles execution of Cypress tests and depends on the *install job*.

 ## Install Job